ZoyaMomin30/trialbot/knowledge-base/.ipynb_checkpoints/company-checkpoint.md

 3. Senior Citizen Plan
 4. Other

-When the client has replied, stop asking questions and say the final message:
+When the client has replied, stop asking questions and say the final message "Thank you!
+Please hold while I connect you to the right health insurance specialist"

 - If user selects 3
 **Bot:** What complain or claim do you have to make ?